laravel/docs/requests.md

     $name = $request->name;

 When using dynamic properties, Laravel will first look for the parameter's value in the request payload and then in the route parameters.

-> **Note:** Some JavaScript libraries may send input to the application as JSON.
-If the request's `Content-Type` header is set properly, you may access this data via the request instance methods as normal.

 <a name="old-input"></a>
 ### Old Input